jfdh/website/pages/services/index.md

 - No paperwork, no accounting
 - No need to create a new bank account
-- Up and running in a day*
+- Up and running in a day or so*
 - Collect donations and membership dues online (optional)
 - Fully transparent: everybody can see how much money you have and how you spend it, gives trust to the community to support you.
 - Allow anyone to get their expenses reimbursed
+- Easy to shut down or transfer to your own non profit association (ASBL/VZW)
 - Get free Google Ads to advertise your activities

 *\* Well, depending on how fast we can review your application to make sure you are legit.*

 ### How does it work?

-Here is an example of a collective: https://opencollective.com/RefugeesGotTalent People can donate with their credit card or become a member (a friend of) with a monthly donation.
+Here is an example of a collective: https://opencollective.com/VeganizerBXL (see the list of [all the collectives hosted by BrusselsTogether](https://opencollective.com/BrusselsTogether#collectives)).

+People can donate with their credit card or become a member (or "a friend of the collective") with a monthly or yearly donation.
 Companies can also become sponsors.
 They will automatically receive an invoice.

 Anyone can submit an expense or an invoice to the collective.
-Once approved by one of the administrators (the core contributors of the collective), they get reimbursed via PayPal.
+Once approved by one of the administrators (the core contributors of the collective), they get reimbursed via PayPal or by bank transfer.

 Everybody can see in full transparency how much money there is in the collective and how it is spent.
-It gives trust to the community that they should support your collective.
+It gives trust to the community to support your collective.

 ### How to apply?